+The project at hand is limited to updating the City's Municipal Code and Inland Land Use and Development Code to include regulation for commercial cannabis cultivation use in areas of the City where similar types of industrial and commercial uses are conditionally allowed.
 All existing development standards for industrial and commercial uses established to protect the environment including hydrology and water quality will remain applicable.
+There is no physical development or other physical changes to the environment that would occur under the proposed code amendments.
 Therefore, the proposed project will have no impacts on water quality or hydrology.